 - Legends do come true.

 When the impossible becomes reality, everything is possible.
 Squatches.
 Boohags.
 Smoky Mountain baboons.
 We can no longer dismiss any crazy country stories.

-Now we have our own crazy story to tell, and it’s fun watching people react.
-One clapped her hands and said she was glad he was still alive; she hadn’t seen him in 6 years.
-Another saw a couple panthers while mowing the lawn 8 years ago.
+Now we have our own crazy story to tell, and it’s fun hearing others’ stories about panther sightings.
+One said how glad she was that the panther was still alive.
+She hadn’t seen him in 6 years.
+Another said he ran up on a couple panthers while mowing the lawn 8 years ago.
 Another talked about being terrorized by 2 panthers during a camping trip.
 Others have only heard of mountain lions and panthers here, but they believe.

 When I reported back to the neighbor who first told us about the black panther, I barely had the words out before he said, “That’s the male.”
-It was surprising he knew that based on the limited account I’d given, but we have no reason to doubt it’s the truth.
+It was surprising he knew this based on the limited information I’d provided, but we have no reason to doubt that he’s right.